sigdev2/newave/README.md

    , where:
      - *new_directive_name* - new directive neme without spaces *\[A-z\]\[A-z0-9\]\**
      - *directive* - old directive name  without spaces *\[A-z\]\[A-z0-9\]\**
-     - *directive_arguments* - commands line with spaces and any symbols sended to old directive
+     - *directive_arguments* - *optionaly* arguments with spaces and any symbols sended to old directive

-    This directive declare new directive and replaces with empty string if success.
+    This directive declare new directive.
+Aliases register in **\#pragma aliasns** namespace if no flag global. if declare is success replaces with empty string.
 Alisases with identical names replace each other.
 Can't undefine alias.

     Arguments of new directive is appended to *directive_arguments*, but herewith you may use arguments replace *\%s*, *\%s\%*, *\#\#* with next syntax:
      - *\%s* - replace to all remaining new arguments